 about us

-• Development of subjective occupational and environmental tools to assess exposure domains (Veterans Military and Occupational Exposure Assessment Tool (VMOAT))
+• Development of comprehensive and targeted occupational and environmental tools to better assess Military exposures (e.g., Veteran Military Occupational Exposure Assessment Tool, or VMOAT).

 Clinical Research Core